RESPONSE IN OPPOSITION TO MOTION TO BIFURCATE

 Plaintiffs, Elizabeth Mitchell and B.W., respond to Defendant Pizza Buffet Gainesville, LLC’s Motion to Bifurcate as follows:

-1. Ordinarily, claims or issues that are interrelated and intertwined should not be bifurcated.
+1. Ordinarily, claims, or issues that are interrelated and intertwined should not be bifurcated.
 See, e.g., Rooss v.
 Mayberry, 866 So.2d 174, 176 (Fla.
-5th DCA 2004)(holding that a unified trial, rather than bifurcated action as to liability and damages issues, was required to affect substantial justice in medical malpractice action brought by a German national); Yost v.
+5th DCA 2004)(holding that a unified trial, rather than bifurcated action as to liability and damages issues, was required to effect substantial justice in medical malpractice action brought by a German national); Yost v.
 Am.
 Nat’l Bank, 570 So.2d 350, 352-53 (Fla.
-1st DCA 1990) (concluding that in an action brought by lender to foreclose promissory note, defendants’ compulsory counterclaims were improperly severed for separate trial); Travelers Express, Inc. v.
+1st DCA 1990) (concluding that in an action brought by the lender to foreclose promissory note, defendants’ compulsory counterclaims were improperly severed for separate trial); Travelers Express, Inc. v.
 Acosta, 397 So.2d 733, 737 (Fla.
-3d DCA 1981) (noting that a severance for separate trial is within the discretion of the trial court, but that separate trials are appropriate only when a joint trial may prejudice a party or cause inconvenience).1
+3d DCA 1981) (noting that severance for separate trial is within the discretion of the trial court, but that separate trials are appropriate only when a joint trial may prejudice a party or cause inconvenience).1

-2. In this case, the issue of the Defendant’s use of a hazardous material (the Auto-Chlor detergent) and the damages it could case is intertwined with the actual damages suffered by Plaintiff.
+2. In this case, the issue of the Defendant’s use of hazardous material (the Auto-Chlor detergent) and the damages it could cause is intertwined with the actual damages suffered by Plaintiff.
 Contrary to the damages suffered by B.W., Defendant is expected to argue at trial that such material is not dangerous and cannot cause substantial harm.
 Thus, Defendant will argue that it did not have to train its employees as to such material or prohibit its transportation via its employees.

 3. As such, bifurcation would only serve to prejudice Plaintiff should it result in Plaintiff not being able to discuss B.W.’s condition during a “liability phase.”
 Such a ruling would permit Defendant to falsely imply/argue that the hazardous material in question is relatively harmless “detergent” without equal opportunity by Plaintiff to show that the material is dangerous.
 Because proving the Auto-Chlor chemical is hazardous is a central part of the liability in this case (and the duty owed by Defendant), preventing Plaintiff from proving the damages it caused is interrelated and intertwined.
 See Johansen v.
 Vuocolo, 125 So.
 3d 197 (4th DCA 2013). (“Ordinarily, claims or issues that are interrelated and intertwined should not be bifurcated.”)